Dylan3553/Mixed-Messages/README.md

 # Mixed-Messages

-This project is a message generator program.
+This project is a random dry joke generator program.

-### How to use it?
+### Expected output
-Every time a user runs a program, they should get a **new**, randomized output.
+Every time a user runs a program, they should get a **new**, randomized joke.

 Objectives:
 - [ ] Build a message generator program using JavaScript